ProFormA/proformaxml/Whitepaper_Introduction.md

    <file id="f1" class="internal" type="file">@@@pathtofile1@@@</file>
 ```
 The submission part does not contain any markup.
 The attribute <b>lang</b> in the <b>result-spec</b> of the submission part indicates a preferred language for the response.

+## Files

+TODO: should be explained here because it relates to all parts

+## Gradin Hints

+TODO: should be explained here because it relates to several parts